MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 1. Select **Get** or **Install** on the application's page (a purchase may be required).

 ## Update Apps
-To update an app you have installed from the Microsoft Store app you can also update the same app from the Microsoft Store app.
-This also applies to apps installed for Microsoft Store for Business.
+To update an app you have installed from the Microsoft Store, you can also update the same app from the Microsoft Store app.
+For apps installed for the Microsoft Store for Business, you can also update those apps from the Microsoft Store for Business.
 1. To open the [**Start** menu](holographic-home.md), perform a [Start gesture](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-gesture) or [bloom](hololens1-basic-usage.md) gesture on HoloLens (1st gen).
 1. Select the Store app.
 1. Look to the top right of the Store app.